berserker95/text-editor-showcase/README.md

 ## 🆘 Further Help
 To get more help on the Angular CLI, use `ng help` or check out the [Angular CLI Overview and Command Reference](https://angular.io/cli).

----

-Enjoy exploring the world of rich text editing with **TextEditorShowcase**!